 Applications to Address Council

-- A member of the public may be granted permission to address Council during Public Forum where such a request is received by the General Manager (or his delegate) no later than midday on the day of the Council meeting.
-This shall not apply to questions and comments relating to Items on the Agenda.
+- A member of the public may be granted permission to address Council during Public Forum on business paper agenda items where such a request is received by the General Manager (or his delegate) no later than midday on the day of the Council meeting.

 This provision is subject to: –